3648TJSpartans/Framework/README.md

 # Team 3648 Java FRC Framework

-Welcome to the Team 3648 Java FRC Framework!
-This is a command-based framework that allows teams to easily program their robot using Java for the FIRST Robotics Competition (FRC).
+Welcome to team 3648's Java FRC Framework!
+This is a command-based framework that allows teams to easily program their robot using XML for FIRST Robotics Competition (FRC).
 This framework is designed to simplify the programming process and make it easier for teams to focus on building their robot.
 ## Features
 <ul>
     <li>Uses XML files to store hardware constants such as ports, motor controller type, control mode, etc.</li>